DASH-DA-DASH DX Ⅱ Devil Destroyer

 A downloadable game for Windows

-i love how DASH-DA-DASH DX came out. so much so that i decided to follow it up, this time with original assets. working alongside Squeedge again, this project got along fairly far, but eventually fell by the wayside. what's there is remarkably playable, though!
+i love how DASH-DA-DASH DX came out. so much so that i decided to follow it up, this time with original assets. working alongside Squeedge again, this project got along fairly far, but eventually fell by the wayside. what's there is remarkably playable, though! [edit: it finally happened - i went back and finished it up for the most part. v1.0 is now available]

 this game was originally designed with vertically-oriented touchscreen devices in mind. not necessarily phones specifically, but also larger touchscreen displays. over the course of working on it, a second control type was added which expands on the first - one where opposed to clicking to dash, the ship always follows the player's mouse/finger. this one proved to be really fun and twitchy.